networkcode-rd/azure-terraform-deployments/HCL-basics/ReadMe.md

-# 🚀 Using Hashicorp Local Provider`
+# 🚀 Using Hashicorp Local Provider

-This Terraform module provisions helps us in understanding how do we work with HCL and its respective local module or providers.
+This Terraform module helps us in understanding how do we work with HCL and its respective local module and provider.
 ---

 ## 📦 What This Module Creates